- Master’s Degrees

-Lead: Dr Melissa Whitten
+Miss Melissa Whitten

-The Women's Health and Communicable Diseases module comprises Obstetrics and Gynaecology Genitourinary Medicine, Microbiology, Virology and Tropical Diseases.
+The Women's Health and Men's Health module comprises Obstetrics and Gynaecology, Breast, GU/HIV and Urology.
 There is a multidisciplinary approach to teaching where subject areas overlap.
-Evidence based medicine is taught in an integrated fashion by staff from Public Health, Communicable Diseases and Women’s Health, Ethics and Law, Pathology, Public Health, Medical Humanities, Use of Medicine and the counselling needs of women are incorporated into the course template.
+Evidence based medicine is taught in an integrated fashion by staff from Public Health, GU/HIV, Urology, Breast, Women’s Health, Ethics and Law, Pathology, Medical Humanities, Use of Medicine and the counselling needs of women are incorporated into the course template.